ocampomico/salocoffee-webapp/replit.md

-✓ Modernized cards with improved shadows and better visual hierarchy ✓ Updated footer with contemporary styling and improved social icons ✓ Enhanced forms with modern input styling and better UX
+✓ Modernized cards with improved shadows and better visual hierarchy ✓ Updated footer with contemporary styling and improved social icons ✓ Enhanced forms with modern input styling and better UX ✓ Combined Home and About pages into single scrollable page ✓ Updated navigation to scroll to about section instead of separate route ✓ Maintained both Home and About navigation links for user familiarity

 ## User Preferences